SSHari/semantic-fn/README.md

 ### Context-Free Grammar

 The grammar specified by `semantic-fn` is designed to be as close to JavaScript as possible.
-The following expressions are allowed:
+The following expressions and statements are allowed:

 - **Literals:** Numbers, strings, Booleans, undefined and null.
 - **Identifier:** A special type of literal which is either a reserved keyword or a variable name.